zealshah-05/Laundry-Management-System-IITGN/README.md

 ## 3.3 Responsibility of G1 and G2 :

 ### (a).
 Web App with Flask and MySQL Integration

-This is a web app that integrates Flask and MySQL and allows for dynamic execution of database functions such as INSERT, UPDATE, DELETE, RENAME, and WHERE clause.
+- This is a web app that integrates Flask and MySQL and allows for dynamic execution of database functions such as INSERT, UPDATE, DELETE, RENAME, and WHERE clause.
 The app also includes a login page with user authentication.

-### 1. Insert:
+### 1. Insert :

-Before Adding Clothes:
+- Before Adding Clothes :

 ![Insert Before adding clothes](https://user-images.githubusercontent.com/84655836/226204130-2b27c221-777d-4cb2-a551-29eb9c8cc0c4.jpeg)

-After Adding clothes:
+- After Adding clothes :

 ![After Adding clothes](https://user-images.githubusercontent.com/84655836/226204299-f52ea1fe-3a8a-41f7-852a-ee09be73c53c.jpeg)

-Before Adding complaint:
+- Before Adding complaint :

 ![Before Adding complaint](https://user-images.githubusercontent.com/84655836/226204338-5ba35785-0608-4245-b371-a14594ff57d2.jpeg)

-After adding complaint:\
+After adding complaint:

 - After inserting complaint, it got reflected in admin complaint page.

 ![After inserting complaint ](https://user-images.githubusercontent.com/84655836/226204395-127e4d46-5b9f-47eb-aab4-727d5c15d670.jpeg)

-Similarly there are several insertions that can happen in our system.
+- Similarly there are several insertions that can happen in our system.

 ### 2. Delete:
 - Before Deleting the account of "alfred@comcast.net" at admin side.